 Researchers reflect a variety of disciplines and institutions, including the Mississippi Museum of Natural Science, University of Southern Mississippi and Mississippi State University.

-For more information on Cat's Den Cave, please contact Becky Stowe, Terrestrial Programs Manager.
+For more information on Cat's Den Cave, please contact Becky Stowe, Director of Forest Programs.

 The Nature Conservancy